-The IEC 60364 standard divides Earthing Systems into three categories: TT, IT, and TN.
-Because IEC develops International Standards for all electrical, electronic, and associated technologies and is the leading international organisation in its field, IEC 60364 is the apex level publication that informs the standards for LV Electrical Installations.
+The IEC 60364 standard divides the Earthing Systems into three categories: TT, IT, and TN.
+IEC develops International Standards for all electrical, electronic, and associated technologies and is the leading international organisation in its field.
+IEC 60364 is the apex level publication that informs the standards for LV Electrical Installations.

 |Public Distribution Example Worldwide (LV Consumers) – LV Earthing System|

 |6||Great Britain||240/415||TT & TN-C|

 In this sort of Earthing System, the connection to the supply source is connected directly to the earth, and the load end or installation metalwork is also directly connected.
 As a result, in the case of an overhead line, the earth’s mass will serve as the line’s return path.